captbaritone/jordaneldredge.com/_posts/2008-02-07-music-nerd-limericks.md

 I have submitted them both, but have yet to see them appear on the site.

-*For more info on "Der Erlkönig" check out it's <a href="http://en.wikipedia.org/wiki/Der_Erlk%C3%B6nig">Wikipedia</a> article, and Fischer-Dieskau/Moore's performance of the <a href="http://www.youtube.com/watch?v=P5B6nysheec">Schubert song</a>.
+*For more info on "Der Erlkönig" check out its <a href="http://en.wikipedia.org/wiki/Der_Erlk%C3%B6nig">Wikipedia</a> article, and Fischer-Dieskau/Moore's performance of the <a href="http://www.youtube.com/watch?v=P5B6nysheec">Schubert song</a>.
 Creepy.*

 <strong>Update:</strong> I looks like my submissions to the database have been denied.
 Not up to snuff?